saularjm/bootstrap-portfolio/README.md

   - Bootstrap cards
     - Each card corresponds to a project.
     - They have an image, a title, brief description, and link to the project.
+*Placeholders are in use now, until more projects can be filled in*

 # Contact